 Charging based on the number of hours

 In most of the professional jobs, you will be able to see service providers charging based on the number of hours that they spend on getting things done.
 You can think about doing the same for your translations as well.
-Then you will be able to act like a consultation level professional, without having to worry about anything.
+Then you will be able to act as a consultation level professional, without having to worry about anything.

 Most of the professional service providers, including web designers, attorneys and accountants are charging based on the hour.
 That’s because it is the most profitable method available for them to charge for their efforts from the clients.
 You will be able to justify your charging when you are working on this model as well.